 Consumers should be wary of solicitations requesting fees ranging from $25 - $500 for services that are offered at our office for a substantially lower cost or at no charge.

 Sonoma County residents have received solicitations from a private company encouraging them to obtain a certified copy of their property Grant Deed for a fee of $89.
 Typically the Grant Deed is mailed to the new homeowner after the purchase is finalized.
 However, the public may request a certified copy for a nominal fee.
-Customers have three options when requesting a copy of their Grant Deed.
+Customers have the following options when requesting a copy of their Grant Deed:

 In Person: The cost of an official record is $1.75 per page.
 For a certified copy, the cost is $3.75 for the first page and $1.75 per additional page.
 Payment can be made by cash or check.
 Credit and debit cards are accepted, although a $2.50 convenience fee is charged with the usage of a card.